srijaytuladhar/Spring-Boot-Interceptor/README.md

-# Spring-Boot-REST-API
+# Spring-Boot-Interceptor
-A quick example of REST API using GET method in Spring Boot
+A quick example of Interceptor in Spring Boot